clinical-meteor/cookbook/cookbook/appstructure.md

 ## Model, View, Controllers

-The First Rule of MVC is "**Be wary of anybody who tries to re-invent the MVC pattern.**"
+The First Rule of MVC:  **Be wary of anybody who tries to re-invent the MVC pattern.**

 The MVC pattern that's used on the web is governed by both standards bodies (IEEE, WC3, etc) and the community involvement of a billion people on this planet.
 Over 20 years, MVC has evolved on the web into entire domain languages, which everybody collectively knows as HTML, CSS, and Javascript.
 Any open-source project that has 1,000 or 10,000 stars on GitHub is peanuts compared to 20 years of Netscape and Internet Explorer, and their billion+ downloads.
 So, be wary of Backbone, Ember, Angular, Knockout, Isotope, Famo.us, and any other MVC, MVVM, MVP, or other pattern you run across.
 They're re-inventing wheels.